muteldar/MBServerGUI/README.md

 * No saving of configs.
 * No good way of installing.
 * Module tweaks for non native modules.

+##Other Details

+Check out the changelog.md for more specific details on the latest changes/issues with the development branch.

 ##Good to Know